 Proposed land use (zoning).

 Design pressures including the requirements of SNZ PAS 4509.

+For population densities, refer to Table 91 , Section 5.2.4.7

 Pipe details

 By convention, PVC pressure pipes in New Zealand are usually referred to by their nominal internal diameter (i.e. DN 50, 100, 150 etc.) whereas the equivalent size ISO dimension PE pipes are usually referred to and specified by their nominal outside diameter (i.e. 63, 125, 180 OD).
 In any instance where an external diameter is shown on a drawing or specified it will be deemed to be PE.
 Dimensions in absence of either ‘ID’ or ‘OD’ will be assumed by Council to refer to an internal diameter and be PVC.